Power Query: Access REST APIs Secured by Basic Auth and API Key

 PARAM_API_BASE_URLcontains the base URL of the REST API endpoints.PARAM_API_USERNAMEcontains the username or alias for authentication.PARAM_API_USER_PASSWORDcontains the password for the associated username/alias.PARAM_API_KEY_VALUEcontains the assigned API key value needed to access the API.

-The name of the API key, #"APIKeyName" in this example, must be changed to the actual name expected by the API endpoint for the API key header.
+The name of the API key, #"APIKeyName" in this example, must be changed to the actual name expected by the target API endpoint for the API key header.

 Source